thoughtbot/aws-platform-guide/book/landing-zone/prerequisites.md

 ## Landing Zone Prerequisites

-1. Create 1Password for credentials (To be completed by the Client)
+1. Create 1Password for credentials (to be completed by the Company administrator)
 2. If not already available, create an external Identity provider for SSO and store credentials in 1Password.
 Sample AWS supported options include [Azure AD](https://docs.aws.amazon.com/singlesignon/latest/userguide/azure-ad-idp.html),